KaspireFX/BasicDataStructures/README.md

 Most of these Data Structures acutally exist already in the C# libraries and are most likely more efficient and should be used above the ones in this project...but in the off-chance you like these Data Structures and the way they are programmed more, then by all means, go ahead and use them.

 # How can I use these Data Structures in my project?

+**THESE DIRECTIONS ARE FOR VISUAL STUDIO CODE**
+Make sure you have the following plugins installed in your VSCode first:
+- C# : By Microsoft
+- C# Extensions : By Johannon
+- C# FixFormat : By Leopotam
+- *Optional* .Net Core Test Explorer : by Jun Han (Needed if you wish to use the NUnit Testing in this project)

 If you are on .Net Core 2.0/2.1 (Linux/Unix) you can `git clone` this project, change directory into the classlibrary, and pack the classlibrary to create a .nupkg file in the *bin/Debug/* directory.